KTVAnywhere/KTVAnywhere/README.md

 - [ReactJS] - For the application's frontend
 - [spleeter] - For the vocal separation feature
 - [SoundTouchJS] - For the pitch shifting functionality
+- [Basic Pitch] - For audio to pitch conversion
+- [RNNoise] - For microphone noise suppression

 ## Installation